dysphie/nmrih-multilingual-objectives/README.md

 [List of country codes]("https://www.iban.com/country-codes").

-You can get a list of all objective names for a map using the [FONT="Courier New"]dump_objectives[/FONT] console command and looking at the second argument:
+You can get a list of all objective names for a map using the `dump_objectives` console command and looking at the second argument:

 	] sv_cheats 1; dump_objectives
 	24: objStart - Break out of the attic.